 Refer to the following billing guidelines for locum tenens physicians:

-Reciprocal Billing Arrangements: A recipient’s regular physician may submit a claim for a covered service that the regular physician arranges to be provided by a substitute physician on an occasional reciprocal basis if:
+A member’s regular physician may submit a claim for a covered service that the regular physician arranges to be provided by a substitute physician on an occasional reciprocal basis if:

 These requirements do not apply to the substitution arrangements among physicians in the same medical group where claims are submitted in the name of the group.
 On claims submitted by the group, the group physician who actually performed the services must be identified as the rendering physician.

 MHCP covers substitute physician services using Medicare guidelines.